isabella232/ingest-travel-guide/pages/goals.md

 # Goals

 ## Q4 FY2017: Oct 1 - Dec 31 2017
+The quarterly goals that follow are mapped to the service or function that implements the goal.

 ### 1. Implement first version of ingest validation service
 #### a.
 Support validation that data files are correct fastq files